Korawad Chearavanont

-Korawad Chearavanont (กรวัฒน์ เจียรวนนท์) is a Thai entrepreneur, founder and CEO of Amity, formerly known as Eko, an enterprise communications app headquartered in Bangkok, Thailand.
+Korawad Chearavanont (กรวัฒน์ เจียรวนนท์) is a Thai entrepreneur, founder and executive chairman of Amity, formerly known as Eko, an AI and software group that primarily focuses on serving the retail and telecommunications verticals, headquartered in Bangkok, Thailand.

 Biography

 Chearavanont is the son of Suphachai Chearavanont, CEO of Charoen Pokphand Group, Thailand's largest private company where his grandfather Dhanin Chearavanont currently serves as senior chairman.
 He was educated at the Lawrenceville School and Columbia University for two years, where he was a history major, before leaving in 2015 to pursue a career in entrepreneurship.